brockmuellers/brockmuellers.github.io/_posts/2020-02-26-web-scraper-to-find-new-products.md

 ---

 I'll start out by playing around in IPython (`pip3 install ipython`).
-It's my favorite way to play around with python.
+It's my favorite way to play around with Python.
 I'll also create a file to hold code that I want to keep.
 Let's call it `scrape.py`.
-(People like using Jupyter Notebooks for this sort of interactive development, but I've never tried that and it doesn't seem necessary in this case.)
+(People like using Jupyter Notebooks for this sort of interactive development, but I've never tried it and it doesn't seem necessary in this case.)

 Starting IPython is easy: just run `ipython`.